hbowie/clubplanner/docs/fields.md

 **Cost**:
 The cost per person to attend the event.
 If the event is free, then leave this field blank.

-**Purchase**:
-Instructions on how to purchase tickets to the event, if any.

 **Tickets**:
 For purchasers, information on how they are to receive the tickets.